georgenicholson/multivariate_phenotype_data_and_code/README.md

 ## Installation

 To run these scripts, you will need R version 3.6.3 or later, widely available on Unix-like, Windows and Mac families of operating systems.

+## Windows users install Rtools
 If you have R version 4.0.0 or above on Windows, you will also need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).

 To get started, first [clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)